braineatingmachines/braineatingmachines.github.io/_posts/2021-11-20-ootm-team-ruby-trello.md

 featured: false
 ---

 As coaches, we've used Trello as a project management tool to keep track of dates and documents that need to be submitted.
-The screen shot above is for Team Vehicle Champions.
+The screenshot above is for Team Vehicle Champions.
 It's a simple Trello board, I maintained as kids streamed their ideas across the room.

 ### Team Ruby
 With things going virtual, and people not meeting in person, it is a lot more difficult for kids to manage their ideas.
 When in person, post-it notes have been our go-to solution for idea sharing and character identification, items to build, and other things.

 This year we've decided to extend Trello over to kids.
-These are screenshots of cards and lists, that kids (4th & 5th graders) have created, maintained and managed themselves.
+These are screenshots of cards and lists that kids (4th & 5th graders) have created, maintained and managed themselves.

 ![/assets/img/ootm/ruby-trello-2.png](/assets/img/ootm/ruby-trello-2.png)